clarkevansteenderen/spede_sampler_R/README.md

 1. The number of clusters and entities estimated by the GMYC method for the uploaded data
 2. The percentage matches between predefined groupings and GMYC species estimates; with and without GMYC species represented by single-samples (= singletons)
 3. The percentage of exact GMYC matches and merges
-4. Overall oversplitting ratios (the ratio of the number of GMYC species to predefined groups)
+4. Overall splitting ratios (the ratio of the number of GMYC species to predefined groups)
 5. Which predefined groups were split into more than one GMYC species, indicating possible undiscovered diversity
 6. Summary ggplots that are customisable